mcmahonl/SpotifyAPIWebApp/README.md

    git push origin your-new-branch
    ```
 6. Open a pull request
-7. We can merge pull requests during meetings
+7. Merge your pull request!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>